Vändra: History

 Vändra was first mentioned as a village in 1515 in Wenderskull.
 Vändra Manor was built in the second half of the 16th century.
 In 1884, the Ditmars, local landowners, divided the manor into Vana-Vändra Manor and Uue-Vändra Manor.

-Southeast of Vändra, Suurejõi, there was a small industrial center by the Pärnu River, where there was a water-powered mill and earlier a copper factory.
+Southeast of Vändra, Suurejõe, there was a small industrial center by the Pärnu River, where there was a water-powered mill and earlier a copper factory.
 At the beginning of the 19th century, the Vändra glass factory was established in the current Võidula Manor, which ended its work only in the days of the Republic of Estonia.
 Vändra became the economic and cultural center of Pärnumaa.
 The railway reached Vändra in 1928.
 With nearly 1,000 inhabitants, it was one of the largest church settlements in Estonia.

-On September 13, 1945, Vändra received the status of a town.
-From 1950 to 1962, Vändra was the district center.
+On September 13, 1945, Vändra received the status of a borough.
+From 1950 to 1962, Vändra was the center of the surrounding district.
 Vändra received the status of a municipality in 1993.